The following is an abridged excerpt from the book The Complete Guide to a Debt Free Education.

 Polishing Your Application

 Now onto the final step necessary to apply for scholarships!
 Once you have a first draft, it’s time to look at it critically and polish it.
 Is it written in a compelling manner?
 Is it inspirational?
 Does it flow well?
 I like to start by editing my first draft for content.
 I make that first draft as well written as possible and then I focus on word count, diction, spelling, and grammar.

 Once you have your essay written in a way that you find compelling, start polishing it.
 This can take a short time or a long time, it just depends on how comfortable you are with writing and how easy you find it to tell the story.
 Don’t worry if it’s taking you a long time.
 Keep polishing your work and tweaking it until you feel satisfied.
 Ask someone else to read it and incorporate their feedback if it’s relevant.

 It’s not difficult to apply for scholarships, but it can be time consuming.
 Be sure to give yourself enough time to write and submit the application.
 It’s not worth the time and effort to apply for scholarships if you’re not going to do a good job.
 If you have followed all the recommendations and steps in this post, there’s a good chance that you will succeed and win some money from a stranger to help you with your studies!
 In which case, congratulations!

 Here are some other posts that will help you save money throughout your degree:

 7 Ways to Save Money on Your Textbooks

 How to Outfit Your Dorm or Apartment for Less

 My 6 Best Frugal Tips

-This article is an excerpt from my book, The Complete Guide to a Debt-Free Education: How to choose a school, win scholarships, make money, and live frugally!, available on Amazon.
-If you need help applying for scholarships, I offer admissions and scholarship consulting through Getting In Consulting.
+This article is an excerpt from the book, The Complete Guide to a Debt-Free Education: How to choose a school, win scholarships, make money, and live frugally!, available on Amazon.